Kaltsoon/data-management-and-databases/exercises/sql-intro-exercise.md

 ## Task 3: SQL Queries

-> [!IMPORTANT]
-> Save your work on task 3 to a file named `sql_intro_3_YOURFAMILYNAME.sql`.

 > [!TIP]
 > See task 1 for examples.

-Open a new query window, in which write the following statements:
+Open a _new query window_, in which write the following statements:

 1. Write and execute an `INSERT` statement that inserts a new department into the database.
 The department number is 30 and department name is 'Management'.
 2. Write and execute an `INSERT` statement that inserts a new employee into the database.
 The employee number is 4 and employee name is 'Athena'.
 She works for the Management department.